jiang18/slemm/docs/options.md

 | `--output` | FILE | Required | Output file where column 1 is individual ID and column 2 is genomic estimated breeding value (GEBV)  |

 > **Note**
 > The estimated SNP effects correspond to A2 alleles in **\*.reml.snp.csv**.
 GEBV is equal to the sum of SNP effect times A2 allele count across all SNPs.
-If A1 is swapped with A2 for any SNPs in the prediction population's bim file relative to the training's, the `slemm --pred` routine will flip the sign of corresponding SNP effects to get correct GEBVs.
+The `slemm --pred` routine can recognize if A1 is swapped with A2 for any SNPs in the prediction population's bim file relative to the training's.

 ### Options of `slemm_gamma` and `slemm_gwa`
 ```